Simiispumavirus pantrosch: Structure

 The SFV is a spherical, enveloped virus that ranges from 80 to 100 nm in diameter.
 The cellular receptors have not been characterized, but it is hypothesized that it has a molecular structure with near ubiquitous prevalence, since a wide range of cells are permissible to infection.
+FV is characterized by an immature looking core with an electron lucent center with glycoprotein spikes on the surface.

 As a retrovirus, SFV poses the following structural characteristics: